pattu777/Ansible-Django/README.md

 # Ansible-Django
-Ansible playbooks used to deploy [https://github.com/pattu777/LearningDjango](https://github.com/pattu777/LearningDjango) project on a remote Ubuntu server.
+Ansible playbooks used to deploy a Django project on a remote server.
+This playbook assumes the remote server to be debian based.
+I used it to deploy [https://github.com/pattu777/LearningDjango](https://github.com/pattu777/LearningDjango) project on a Digital Ocean droplet.

+### Prerequisites

+* Ansible installed on your local system.
+* Passwordless setup for a user with sudo privilleges.
+* A Django project copied onto the remote server.
+* For simplicity I am using SQLite as my back-end database.
+* A custom domain pointing to your cloud server(Optional).
+This domain name is used while setting up Nginx.

 ### Tasks